fanlidublin/DaysInDublin/Daily_Proverb.md

 - Showing off is the fool's idea of glory.
 Bruce Lee

 - A wet man does not fear the rain.
 Unknown

+- The wisest mind has something yet to learn.
+George Santayana